Alexandra7a/CONforumBackend/README.md

 - C#, ASP.NET Core
 - MongoDB, Compass MongoDB

-##Diagrams
+## Diagrams
-- In * doc/DomainClassDiagram.png*  is showen how the domain entityes work together, how the user is in center of all the tasks
+- In * doc/DomainClassDiagram.png*  is shown how the domain entityes work together, how the user is in center of all the tasks
-- In doc/
+- In doc/LayeredArchitectureClassDiagram.png the layered architecture is shown and methods contained are mentioned